15 Free Yearbook Fonts to Write the Sweetest Memories

 1. Optima

-This beautiful font is very elegant and is sure to give your yearbook a sense of tradition and gravitas that teachers and parents will approve.
-On the other hand, it’s definitely not boring!
-It resembles the signature font used by the brand Pandora, which holds a similar connection between elegance, luxury and youthfulness.
+This beautiful font is very elegant and is sure to give your yearbook a sense of tradition and gravitas that teachers and parents will approve of.
+It resembles the logo font used by the brand Pandora, which holds a similar connection between elegance, luxury and youthfulness.

 2. Signika